Centurion Air Cargo Flight 164: Investigation

 Engine #1 then suffered a failure of the low-pressure turbine, which resulted in ejection of engine parts through the engine exhaust.
 The failure originated in the third stage of the LPT, engineers believe the failure started with the loss of a number of guide vanes or the loss of a large piece of outside air seal due to thermal damage.
 Although an overboost condition existed outside regular engine operation range, the application of such engine power for a short period of time should not have caused an engine failure.
 The exact cause of the engine failure could not be determined.

 Investigators noted that engine #2 suffered a rapid decline of EPR and recovery of EPR for five times, each lasting for about 2–3 seconds, the surges happening at 87 seconds, 33 seconds, 13 and 3 seconds before impact.
-Few minutes later, the aircraft crashed.
+Eventually, the aircraft crashed.

 On 22 August 2011, the investigation board finally published the final report.
 The crash was caused by the failure of two engines of the aircraft, specifically engine number 4 and engine number 1.
 The number 4 engine suffered a non-recoverable surge during the rotation.
 The aircraft then struggled to climb.
-As the flight crews were conducting the emergency procedure, the number 1 engine somehow failed.
+As the flight crew were conducting the emergency procedure, the number 1 engine somehow failed.
 With two engines malfunctioning, the aircraft was unable to sustain flight in its configuration.
 It began to experience problems with a third engine, the inboard left-hand JT9D, which repeatedly surged.